Associated Methods

 If the system part of the input MixedLindbladOpenSystem is a fermionic system, the MixedLindbladOpenSystem should adhere to the following assumptions:

-• The coherent system terms can be of any form as they are not taken into account here.
+• The coherent system terms can be of any form, as they are not taken into account here.

-• The coherent coupling terms between system and bath should be limited to \(c^{\dagger}_i c_j\) operator coupling to a single bosonic creation operator plus its Hermitian conjugate: \( c^{\dagger}_i c_j \otimes (b + b^{\dagger})\)
+• The coherent coupling terms between the system and the bath should be limited to \(c^{\dagger}_i c_j\) operator coupling to a single bosonic creation operator plus its Hermitian conjugate: \( c^{\dagger}_i c_j \otimes (b + b^{\dagger})\)

-Chain selection and mapping
+Chain Selection and Mapping

-Candidate creation
+Candidate Creation

 We call these candidate chains, as they can they can then be the input for the selection algorithms we have.

-Candidate selection
+Candidate Selection

-Similarly to the candidate creation, we have two functions for candidate selection:
+Similar to the candidate creation, we have two functions for candidate selection:

 • select_optimised_bilinear_chain: accepts bilinear chains.